Discover the Beauty of the Mediterranean

 - Telephone

-Our spacious Terrace Suites take pride of place at the back of the Panorama Deck and come complete with a large private terrace, pillow menu and the option to have two items laundered daily, perfect for preparing your wardrobe for a special occasion.
+Our spacious Terrace Suites take pride of place at the aft of the Panorama Deck.
+You'll enjoy a private oversized terrace, where you'll be able to soak up the sun.
+Take advantage of the pillow menu and have up to two items laundered each day.

 - Complimentary bathrobes and slippers